-- 1. The County Planning Board may waive or adjust the right-of-way width requirements where, in such areas as developed business districts or high density residential neighborhoods, buildings, walls or other structures have been constructed within the proposed right-of-way prior to the enactment of any County right-of-way standards to a point where their alteration or removal would be impractical. - 2.
-Waiver of the County's right-of-way standards will be reviewed by the DRT when the following conditions occur: - a.
+1. The County Planning Board may waive or adjust the right-of-way width requirements where, in such areas as developed business districts or high density residential

+- 2. Waiver of the County's right-of-way standards will be reviewed by the DRT when the following conditions occur: - a.
 The street frontage for a distance of 500 feet from either side of the subject property is at least 85% developed within the proposed right-of-way. - b.
 65% of the subject property's frontage contains structures that will remain within the proposed right-of-way. - 3.
 In no case shall the right-of-way be less than the minimum standard of thirty (30) feet measured from the surveyed centerline, unless otherwise approved by the Planning Board.

-I. Other Easements
+J. Other Easements

-- 1. Additional easements including, but not limited to: construction easements, culvert maintenance easements, bridge easements and traffic signal maintenance easements shall be required as necessary to construct and maintain improvements to County roads, County drainage structures, County drainage systems and County facilities impacted by the development. - 2.
-Where applicable, the developer shall be required to attempt to acquire any off-site easements and rights-of-way that are necessary to construct improvements to County facilities that are required in conjunction with the approval of the development by making reasonable offers to the affected property owners.
-If the applicant is unsuccessful in his/her attempts to acquire the necessary easements and rights-of-way, proper documentation of same must be provided.
+- 1. Additional easements including, but not limited to: construction easements, culvert maintenance easements, bridge easements and traffic signal maintenance easements, shall be required as necessary to construct and maintain improvements to County roads, County drainage structures, County drainage systems and County facilities impacted by the development. - 2.
+Where applicable, the applicant shall be required to attempt to acquire any off-site easements and rights-of-way that are necessary to construct improvements to County facilities that are required in conjunction with the approval of the development by making reasonable offers to the affected property owners.
+If the applicant is unsuccessful in their attempts to acquire the necessary easements and rights-of-way, proper documentation of same must be provided.

-J. Street Trees
+K. Street Trees

-In the event that a municipality does not have a shade tree ordinance the following shall apply:
+In the event that a municipality does not have a shade tree ordinance the following shall apply.